cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

   <sub>Fig.3 2D object (left), successfully extruded into 3D (right)</sub>
 </p>

 The process sounds logical and straight-forward, but I found shapes often do not extrude properly or not at all.
 This has been a problem with AutoCAD files I received from another source.
 Upon "exploding" (unjoining) shapes they are often composed of subsections of many different types (*polylines*, *splines*, *arcs*, etc).
 Sometimes I have been able to find the single offending primitive and replace it with a *polyline*, enabling successful extrusion.
-Often it is quicker to draw a new *polyline* using the existing shape as a template - this is a relatively quick process with a AutoCAD's snap settings.
+Often it is quicker to draw a new *polyline* using the existing shape as a template - this is a relatively quick process with AutoCAD's snap settings.

 ## Rebuilding a shape using *polyline* (*pline*)